tintoy/HTTPlease/docs/source/index.rst

 Note that not all template parameter values have to be deferred (lazily evaluated).
 Some can be given constant values as part of the template definition.
 See the tests for examples of how the API can be used.

-What about HttpClient?
+What about clients?
-""""""""""""""""""""""
+"""""""""""""""""""
-The HttpClient builder performs a similar role; it is a template describing how to create and configure an HttpClient (most of its power comes from the ability to define extension methods to encapsulate special configuration or custom message handlers in the pipeline).
+The `HttpClient builder <clients/index>`_ performs a similar role; it is a template describing how to create and configure an HttpClient (most of its power comes from the ability to define extension methods to encapsulate special configuration or custom message handlers in the pipeline).
 Again, see the tests for examples of how it can be used.

-This project is based on work I previously did for `Watt <https://github.com/DimensionDataCBUSydney/Watt>`_.

 Contents
 """"""""